What is sexual assault?

 What to do if you have been sexually assaulted

 If you have been sexually assaulted, it is important to get yourself to a safe place.
 Remember, you are not to blame.
 Consider telling someone you trust who can give you comfort and emotional support, and try not to isolate yourself.
 Remember that any staff or faculty member in the Virginia Wesleyan community can help you get the assistance you need.
 The most important thing is to ask for and get help.
-In addition, Virginia Wesleyan College has contracted with RESPONSE Sexual Assault Support Services to provide immediate help for anyone that has been assaulted.
-They can be reached through their 24 hour hotline at 622-4300.
-The RESPONSE workers are available to provide whatever amount of help you feel comfortable accepting, from offering support or advice over the phone to actually accompanying you to the Emergency Room.
+In addition, Virginia Wesleyan College has contracted with YWCA Sexual Assault Support Services to provide immediate help for anyone that has been assaulted.
+They can be reached through their 24 hour hotline at 757-226-9922.
+The YWCA Sexual Assault Support Services workers are available to provide whatever amount of help you feel comfortable accepting, from offering support or advice over the phone to actually accompanying you to the Emergency Room.
 Seeking medical attention to address the possibility of injury, pregnancy or sexually transmitted disease is strongly encouraged.
 Although it may go against your instincts, it is best to initially not shower or discard clothes you were wearing.
 This limits your ability to take legal action if you decide to do so.
-The counselors from RESPONSE or staff from the Student Counseling Center can help give you confidential guidance and support.
+The counselors from YWCA Sexual Assault Support Services or staff from the Student Counseling Center can help give you confidential guidance and support.
 Your appointments are confidential, and you are not required to report the assault as a result of seeking counseling.
 Your counselor will help you to talk about and manage your feelings.
 The counselor is also available to help you consider your options and decide what will be most conducive to your healing in your individual situation.

 The Student Counseling Center